Reporting COVID-19 Relief Payments

 Provider, Hospital, and Surgical Center Taxes

-Health care providers, hospitals, and surgical centers that received COVID-19 relief payments during the 2020 tax year only need to report certain relief payments on the following lines of their 2020 MinnesotaCare tax return.
+Health care providers, hospitals, and surgical centers that received COVID-19 relief payments during the year only need to report certain relief payments on the following lines of their MinnesotaCare Provider, Hospital, or Surgical Center Tax Return.

 Include in Gross Receipts any additional reimbursements, such as add-ons or advance payments, you received due to the COVID-19 pandemic from these sources: